roundaboutluke/diadem-vaul-svelte/README.md

 This is a fork of [vaul-svelte](https://github.com/huntabyte/vaul-svelte) by [@huntabyte](https://github.com/huntabyte).
 The original library is a port of [Vaul](https://github.com/emilkowalski/vaul) for React, created by [Emil Kowalski](https://twitter.com/emilkowalski_).

-This fork tracks upstream while carrying changes needed for the Diadem app.
+This fork tracks upstream while carrying changes needed for [Diadem](https://github.com/ccev/diadem).
 If you want a general-purpose drawer, use the upstream `vaul-svelte` package.

 ## Usage